docker/docs/ee/ucp/interlock/config/service-labels.md

 ---
-title: Application service labels
+title: Use application service labels
 description: Learn how applications use service labels for publishing
-keywords: routing, proxy
+keywords: routing, proxy, interlock, load balancing
 ---

-# Using application service labels

 Service labels define hostnames that are routed to the service, the applicable ports, and other routing configurations.
 Applications that publish using Interlock use service labels to configure how they are published.